robclancy/presenter/README.md

 ## Change Log

+#### 1.3.2
+- NOTE: last version to support `laravel 4.2.x`
+- updated to work with `laravel 5.4.x`
+- added php-cs-fixer to update the code style, no other internal changes though

 #### 1.3.1
-updated to work with laravel 5.x
+- updated to work with `laravel 5.x`

 #### 1.3.0
 - updated to work with `laravel 4.2.x`, to use in `4.1.x` stay on version `1.2.*`